syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/README.md

 ### Testing Methodology

 Only the building and the corresponding unit tests are guaranteed on x86 macOS.
-This is a documentation of the tests done on the various sub-components of syslog-ng on both the architectures.
+This is a documentation of the tests done on the various sub-components of {{ site.product.short_name }} on both the architectures.

-Syslog-ng is composed of various modules, each with its own set of plugins.
+{{ site.product.short_name }} is composed of various modules, each with its own set of plugins.
 Plugins are primarily one of the following types:

 * Source Drivers
 * Destination Drivers